simatic-ax/learning-path/03_hardware_configuration/slides/slides.md

 ---

 <header class="slide_header">
-    <h2>IT Like Hardware Engineer</h2>
+    <h2>IT-Like Hardware Engineering</h2>
-    <h3>Using of Templates</h3>
+    <h3>Use of Templates</h3>
 </header>

 <div class="flex-col justify-center">
   <p>The previous section showed how to use the configuration information in the project.
-There are basically two ways to do this:
+There are basically two ways to do this:</p>
   <ul>
-     <li>You can create the valid hardware configuration file yourself in your way.</li>
+     <li>You can create the valid hardware configuration file yourself in your own way.</li>
-     <li>You can have it created for you over the hardware compiler, which we deal with in this section</li>
+     <li>You can have it created for you via the hardware compiler, which we deal with in this section.</li>
   </ul>
   <br>
   <p>The hardware compiler has the function of creating a template, which creates all the attributes made available for parameterization by the configuration file with the default values.</p>
   <br>
   <p>A template is initially referred to as the template of a hardware module, but later also as files that can be used multiple times in a project for modules with the same configuration.
 In this sense, hardware templates offer several advantages.
 Among other things, they can be:</p>
   <ul>
-     <li>Can stored centrally and used in the project.</li>
+     <li>Be stored centrally and used in the project.</li>
-     <li>Can paramized by using placeholders</li>
+     <li>Be parameterized by using placeholders.</li>
-     <li>Splitting the hardware configuration into several hwl files.</li>
+     <li>Split the hardware configuration into several HWL files.</li>
   </ul>
   <br>
   <p>It is important to note, however, that the identifier for the hardware compiler is the name.
-This means that a module name or template name in project must be unique and cannot be used multiple times.</p>
+This means that a module name or template name in a project must be unique and cannot be used multiple times.</p>
 </div>

 ----

 <header class="slide_header">
-    <h3>Templates form GSD</h3>
+    <h3>Templates from GSD</h3>
 </header>

 <div class="grid-two-col-eq">
    <div class="flex-col justify-center">
      <p>The prerequisite for creating a template from a GSD file is that it is installed in the project.
 To call it, you need the GSD ID of the assembly in the file.</p>
      <br>
-     <p>The command used to create a template from a GDSML file is shown on the right.
+     <p>The command used to create a template from a GSDML file is shown on the right.
 The file and assembly ID must be specified accordingly.
 The result of the execution is shown.</p>
      <br>
      <p>However, placeholders are assigned for the template and assembly names, which must be manually modified to prevent duplicate names from being assigned when creating a second template.</p>
      <br>